 The Most Common Methods Of Committing This Crime – 18-5-211

 A common type of insurance fraud occurs when applying for a policy.
 If the application for insurance contains material lies or omissions, (such as those that would lower premiums) that is insurance fraud, which are known to the person seeking the insurance, that meets the definition.
 “Material” means important or relevant to the policy.

 Another common type of insurance fraud is making a false claim for a loss or injury which contains false material information or withholds material information.

 Staging a rigged car accident, while less common, is a more sophisticated scheme to commit insurance fraud.

 Finally, a form of insurance fraud one sees more commonly by criminal defense lawyers is when an individual has had an accident and dates a new application for an insurance policy to include an accident that has already occurred.

 Colorado’s insurance fraud law also prohibits agents from providing false information while intending to defraud a company they do business with or conspiring with another to do the same.
 CRS 18-5-211

 The Colorado Attorney General Is Most Likely To File Charges Under 18-5-211

 Typically the branch of law enforcement most likely to investigate and prosecute these cases is the Office of The Attorney General Of Colorado.

-ABOUT THE AUTHOR: H. Michael Steinberg, is a Denver, Colorado criminal defense lawyer with over 30 years of day to day courtroom experience – specializing in Colorado Criminal Law along the Front Range.
+ABOUT THE AUTHOR: H. Michael Steinberg – H. Michael Steinberg, is a Denver, Colorado criminal defense lawyer with over 38 years of day to day courtroom experience – specializing in Colorado Criminal Law along the Front Range.
 Call him if you have any questions about …the crime of Insurance Fraud in Colorado.